The complete guide to West End shows opening in 2019

 Pinter 7 at the Harold Pinter Theatre

-Danny Dyer and Martin Freeman starred in Pinter 7 made up of two parts: The Dumb Waiter, where two hit-men sit and wait for their next target to approach, with their future cases taking an unexpected turn.
+Danny Dyer and Martin Freeman starred in Pinter 7 made up of two parts.
 Pinter 7 closed on 23rd February.

 The American Clock at the Old Vic